 This duty station consists of a team of medical personnel whose job it is to prepare and supplement the Medical Department onboard the Marine Amphibious Carriers before and during the overseas deployment.
 Was awarded my fourth Navy Achievement Medal (NAM) for exemplary preparation of USS WASP LHD-1 surgical suites and surgical instrument sets and for scrubbing and first assisting that enabled a mass casualty situation involving crew members that required extensive surgery while transiting the Atlantic ocean to be performed flawlessly.
 Member of FST-4 Surgical Response Team temporarily assigned to the Naval Medical Clinic Bahrain as medical support after the USS COLE DDG-67 disaster.
 As part of a community outreach on the island of Bahrain our surgical team interacted with the Bahrain Defense Force Military Hospital staff and my fellow surgical tech and I scrubbed twelve different orthopedic and general surgery procedures over a four day period.
 Wonderful experience for all.
 In 2002 received my fifth NAM while deployed onboard USS BATAAN LHD-5 for demonstrating extraordinary surgical organizational skills in support of 2001"Operation Enduring Freedom" while on station in the Indian Ocean for trauma surgical procedures performed on nine injured Northern Alliance patients(friendly fire) constituting over twenty hours of continuous hours of surgery.

-This is a resume for a Surgical Technician II in Round Rock, Texas with experience working for such companies as St Davids Round Rock Medical Center and Anne Arundel Medical Center.
-The grade for this resume is 0 and is one of hundreds of Surgical Technician II resumes available on our site for free.
+This is a real resume for a Surgical Technician II in Round Rock, Texas with experience working for such companies as St Davids Round Rock Medical Center, Anne Arundel Medical Center, St Lukes Hospital & Health Network.
+This is one of the hundreds of Surgical Technician II resumes available on our site for free.
 Use these resumes as templates to get help creating the best Surgical Technician II resume.